 - Feeling tense or “on edge”

 - Having difficulty sleeping

 Do children react differently than adults?

-- Bedwetting, when they’d learned how to use the toilet before
+- Wetting the bed after having learned to use the toilet

-- Forgetting how or being unable to talk
+- Forgetting how to or being unable to talk

 - Acting out the scary event during playtime

-- Being unusually clingy with a parent or other adult.
+- Being unusually clingy with a parent or other adult

-Older children and teens usually show symptoms more like those seen in adults.
+Older children and teens are more likely to show symptoms similar to those seen in adults.
 They may also develop disruptive, disrespectful, or destructive behaviors.
 Older children and teens may feel guilty for not preventing injury or deaths.
-They may also haDve thoughts of revenge.
+They may also have thoughts of revenge.

-Why do some people get PTSD and other people do not?
+Why do some people develop PTSD and other people do not?

-Risk factors for PTSD include:
+Some factors that increase risk for PTSD include:

 - Living through dangerous events and traumas